 I’m not a dietician, but I do know a thing or two about eating well.
 For years, I struggled with my autoimmune disorder, psoriasis, before realizing that my skin condition and psoriatic arthritis were both triggered by food.
-After very deep research, I realized that what we put into our bodies really does matter.
+After deep research, I realized that what we put into our bodies matters.

 That’s why I’m sharing with you the ten healthier eating habits that have helped me heal my skin and feel my best.

-You’ve probably heard it a million times before, but breakfast is the most important meal of the day.
+You’ve probably heard it a million times before, but breakfast is the day’s most important meal.
 Eating breakfast jumpstarts our metabolism and helps us better focus throughout the day.

 I used to be one of those people who would skip breakfast because I wasn’t a morning person.
 However, I made it a priority once I realized how important breakfast was for my health.